Photo credit: © Joe McNally

 Vinny Testaverde, New York Jets Quarterback

-Life-sized Polaroid photograph taken by Joe McNally depicting New York Jets quarterback, Vinny Testaverde in his football uniform and wearing a baseball cap with "FDNY" on the front.
+Life-sized Polaroid photograph taken by Joe McNally depicting New York Jets quarterback Vinny Testaverde wearing his football uniform and a baseball cap with "FDNY" on the front.
 Testaverde is holding a football in one hand and has his helmet tucked under his other arm.

-At the New York Jets’ practice held on Wednesday, September 12, 2001, the team’s new Head Coach, Herm Edwards, called the team to stop their workout after realizing that their heart was not in it.
-Quarterback Testaverde had been vocal with the press about his frustration that he and his teammates were at practice that day and expressed his fervent belief that all public football games should be suspended.
+At the New York Jets’ practice held on Wednesday, September 12, 2001, the team’s new head coach, Herm Edwards, called the team to stop their workout after realizing that their heart was not in practicing.
+Quarterback Testaverde had been vocal with the press about his frustration that he and his teammates were at practice that day and had expressed his fervent belief that all public football games should be suspended.
 Using secret ballots, the players held a poll and voted to halt play.
 The Jets informed the NFL Commissioner’s office of their decision even before the league decided the games would be canceled for the remainder of the week.

 Vinny Testaverde has contributed his story to the 9/11 Memorial Museum’s oral history collection.